Services for the Most Vulnerable

 Refugee Engagement and Community Health (REACH) Clinic:

 The REACH Clinic at the Saskatoon Community Clinic is a primary health clinic for newly arrived refugees.
-Located in the Saskatoon Community Clinic (455 2nd Avenue North), REACH provides initial exams, ongoing medical follow-up, and diagnostic services, and has a pharmacy on-site.
+Located in the Saskatoon Community Clinic (455 2nd Ave.
+N), REACH provides initial exams, ongoing medical follow-up and diagnostic services, and has a pharmacy on-site.
 All newly arrived refugees, including privately sponsored refugees, are eligible to access REACH services.
-To book a REACH appointment, call GGP at 306-665-0268 and tell us you are a refugee who needs to book an appointment at REACH.
+To book a REACH appointment, call GGP at 306-665-0268 and let us know you are a refugee who needs to book an appointment at REACH.